EcoCitizenZ

 3Why ECZ-ID Matters Here

 When agents can switch between models, identity becomes even more critical.
-ECZ-ID ensures the agent’s verified identity persists regardless of which model is executing, making multi-model agents commercially legible and consistently verifiable through Resolver.
+ECZ-ID ensures the agent’s resolver-verifiable identity persists regardless of which model is executing, making multi-model agents commercially legible and consistently verifiable through Resolver.

 4Architecture